tensorflow/docs/site/en/api_docs/python/tf/contrib/estimator/boosted_trees_regressor_train_in_memory.md

 #### Args:

 * <b>`train_input_fn`</b>: the input function returns a dataset containing a single epoch of *unbatched* features and labels.
 * <b>`feature_columns`</b>: An iterable containing all the feature columns used by the model.
 All items in the set should be instances of classes derived from `FeatureColumn`.
-* <b>`model_dir`</b>: Directory to save model parameters, graph and etc. This can also be used to load checkpoints from the directory into a estimator to continue training a previously saved model.
+* <b>`model_dir`</b>: Directory to save model parameters, graph and etc. This can also be used to load checkpoints from the directory into an estimator to continue training a previously saved model.
 * <b>`label_dimension`</b>: Number of regression targets per example.
   Multi-dimensional support is not yet implemented.
 * <b>`weight_column`</b>: A string or a `_NumericColumn` created by
   <a href="../../../tf/feature_column/numeric_column"><code>tf.feature_column.numeric_column</code></a> defining feature column representing
   weights.
 It is used to downweight or boost examples during training.
 It will be multiplied by the loss of the example.
 If it is a string, it is used as a key to fetch weight tensor from the `features`.
 If it is a `_NumericColumn`, raw tensor is fetched by key `weight_column.key`, then weight_column.normalizer_fn is applied on it to get weight tensor.
 * <b>`n_trees`</b>: number trees to be created.
 * <b>`max_depth`</b>: maximum depth of the tree to grow.
 * <b>`learning_rate`</b>: shrinkage parameter to be used when a tree added to the model.
 * <b>`l1_regularization`</b>: regularization multiplier applied to the absolute weights of the tree leafs.
 * <b>`l2_regularization`</b>: regularization multiplier applied to the square weights of the tree leafs.
 * <b>`tree_complexity`</b>: regularization factor to penalize trees with more leaves.
 * <b>`min_node_weight`</b>: minimum hessian a node must have for a split to be considered.
 The value will be compared with sum(leaf_hessian)/ (batch_size * n_batches_per_layer).
 * <b>`config`</b>: `RunConfig` object to configure the runtime settings.
 * <b>`train_hooks`</b>: a list of Hook instances to be passed to estimator.train().
 * <b>`center_bias`</b>: Whether bias centering needs to occur.
 Bias centering refers to the first node in the very first tree returning the prediction that is aligned with the original labels distribution.
 For example, for regression problems, the first node will return the mean of the labels.
     For binary classification problems, it will return a logit for a prior probability of label 1.
 * <b>`pruning_mode`</b>: one of 'none', 'pre', 'post' to indicate no pruning, pre- pruning (do not split a node if not enough gain is observed) and post pruning (build the tree up to a max depth and then prune branches with negative gain).
 For pre and post pruning, you MUST provide tree_complexity >0.
+* <b>`quantile_sketch_epsilon`</b>: float between 0 and 1.
+Error bound for quantile
+    computation.
+This is only used for float feature columns, and the number of buckets generated per float feature is 1/quantile_sketch_epsilon.

 #### Returns: